Serial-Cyn/Pili_Pinas_Voting_System/README.md

 us for the quality and innovative solution.

 ## PLEASE
 You may study and learn from this code, but please do not sell nor make profit with this software.
-This repository and software is for **EDUCATIONAL PURPOSES ONLY**.